-Maryland's Well Construction regulation, COMAR 26.04.04, is being updated, and changes proposed by MDE's Onsite Systems Division have been reviewed by the Conference of Environmental Health Directors and the Maryland State Board of Well Drillers prior to their final promulgation.
-An emergency well regulation, COMAR 276.04.04.07D(4) and M(2), was published and proposed for adoption to require potable wells to have a minimum casing diameter of four inches.
-This was to address a problem in certain Coastal Plain counties with declining aquifer water levels.
-The decline was making it impractical for some well owners to procure water from their two-inch diameter well casings.
+Maryland's Well Construction regulation, COMAR 26.04.04, is being updated, and changes proposed by MDE's Onsite Systems Division were reviewed by the Conference of Environmental Health Directors and the Maryland State Board of Well Drillers prior to their final promulgation in 2010.
+However, publication of the final regulation did not occur due to

+MDE's withdrawing it concomitant with concerns expressed by the AELR committee.
+The regulations not promulgated included the requirement that potable wells have a minimum casing diameter of four inches.
+This was to address a problem in certain Coastal Plain counties where large withdrawals can cause the aquifer water levels in nearby wells to decline, was making it impractical for some well owners to procure water from their two-inch diameter well casings.
 A four-inch casing is necessary for installation of a submersible pump.
-This regulation is included in the update of the Well Construction Regulation.
+This regulation will be included in the update of the Well Construction Regulation that is currently undergoing further stakeholder review.